 Roast chicken may be such a frequent meal in your home that you can cook it with your eyes closed.
 What's special about this dish you may ask?
 It's all about the gravy!
 In this recipe you'll learn how to make a great gravy by making a roux (a traditional sauce thickener) with flour and leftover chicken fat.

-Season the chicken with a pinch of salt and black pepper.
-Heat a drizzle of oil in a frying pan on medium-high heat and lay in the chicken skin-side down.
-Cook for 4-5 mins.
-Remove to an oiled baking tray skin-side up and sprinkle over the thyme leaves (don't wash the frying pan, you'll need it for the gravy).
-Pop on the middle shelf of your oven for 25-30 mins.
-TIP: The chicken is cooked when it is no longer pink in the middle.
+Fry until the skin is golden, 4-5 mins.
+Move to a large oiled baking tray, skin-side up, and sprinkle over the dried thyme (don't wash the pan).
+Pop the tray on the middle shelf of your oven.
+Roast for 25-30 mins.
+IMPORTANT: The chicken is cooked when it is no longer pink in the middle.

-Meanwhile, put the frying pan back on medium heat and add the flour.
-Stir the flour into the chicken juices (if the pan is a bit dry just add a splash of oil).
-Cook for 2 mins.
-Stir a couple of times until the mixture is properly combined and has cooked slightly.
-Cut the chicken into 2cm thick slices, serve on plates with the mini roasties, veggies and a drizzle of gravy.
+Meanwhile, fill and boil your kettle.
+Put the frying pan back on medium heat and add the flour.
+Stir the flour into the chicken juices (if the pan is a bit dry just add a little oil).
+Cook until beginning to turn golden, 2 mins.
+Stir occasionally to combine well.
+This is the roux that will thicken your gravy!tTIP: Don't panic if it looks lumpy - it will be fine!

+When ready to serve, rewarm the gravy over a low heat, adding a splash of water if it is too thick.
+Drizzle the honey over the roasted carrots and turn to coat.
+Cut the chicken into 2cm thick slices, serve on plates with the mini roasties, veggies and a drizzle of gravy!
+Enjoy!